Berkshire's Local Nature Recovery Strategy

 What is a Local Nature Recovery Strategy and who has developed it?

 Local Nature Recovery Strategies (LNRSs) are spatial strategies to recover nature across England.
 There are 48 in total and together, they will cover the country in a Nature Recovery Network.
 The Royal Borough of Windsor and Maidenhead have been responsible for developing the Berkshire LNRS.
 Bracknell Forest Council, Reading Borough Council, Slough Borough Council, West Berkshire District Council, Wokingham Borough Council and Natural England have supported the creation.
+The Environment Act 2021 states that every county area must develop a Local Nature Recovery Strategy.
+See further Regulations and Guidance for LNRSs.

 Find a blog here from Natural England for more information on Local Nature Recovery Strategies.